cfengine/documentation/examples/tutorials/manage-ntp.markdown

 Mission Accomplished!

-## Instrumenting for tunability via Augments
+## Instrumenting for tunability via augments

 Next we will augment file/template management with data sourced from a JSON data file.
 This is a simple extension of what we have done previously illustrating how tunables in policy can be exposed and leveraged from a data feed.